Table of Contents Show

 Finally, you need to plan an RV-friendly route.
 Do not rely on Apple Maps or Google Maps.
 Have an RV-friendly GPS, or do your own scouting ahead of time to know what roads are safe to travel on with your rig.

-If you tow a 42-ft fifth wheel, you’ll need to pay attention to bridge heights, narrow roads, and bridge weights.
+If you have a large RV, you’ll need to pay attention to bridge heights, narrow roads, and bridge weights.
 If an RV-friendly route takes two hours longer but gets you safely to your destination, it’s worth the extra time.

 Tips for RV Travel Days